 “Concerns remain over where data is stored and what happens when critical services like email fail, creating security risks and disrupting workplace productivity,” says Bauer.

-“Our new German data centres will allow us to help organisations adopt a cyber resilience strategy to secure, preserve and continue the flow of information via email.”
+“Our new German data centers will allow us to help organisations adopt a cyber resilience strategy to secure, preserve and continue the flow of information via email.”

 Statistics from Mimecast certainly back up Bauer’s prediction, as only 13 percent of survey German organisations have so far adopted a complete cyber resilience strategy, while 88 percent considered this as ‘crucial’ or ‘very important’/

 Email attacks have also become more prevalent in the last 12 months, with 48 percent confessing to witnessing a rise in malware and ransomware through email attachments, while 35 percent have seen more impersonation fraud asking employees to make financial transactions.
 Furthermore, the majority or German organisations (59 percent) are ‘concerned’ about the implications of not being GDPR-compliant.